 Estimating Sums and Differences of Fractions Calculator

-Estimates sums and differences for positive proper fractions, n/d (numerator/denominator), where n ≤ d and 0 ≤ n/d ≤ 1.
-Please read the notes below on "Value of Estimating Fractions."
+Estimate sums and differences for positive proper fractions, n/d (numerator/denominator), where n ≤ d and 0 ≤ n/d ≤ 1.
+Use rounding to estimate answers when adding or subtracting proper fractions.

 Estimating Fractions by Rounding